 Other factors that influence which home a buyer would prefer are the type of flooring or stairs which might be difficult for an older pet.
 I also look for outdoor space, a pet-friendly neighborhood for walks, and pet services nearby.
 I always suggest that buyers take their pet for a walk in the neighborhood in which they are considering buying before they make a final commitment to purchase.”

 When Buying a Home for You and Your Dog Consider Future Needs

 My dogs were already 6 years old when I adopted them, so I knew they would not grow bigger.
 However, I adopted them after I bought my townhouse with a small yard.
 I had planned on getting one, small dog, and ended up adopting two medium-sized dogs.
 Fortunately, it has worked out, mostly because Gloria pointed out some of the neighborhood parks where I was able to take my dogs for a walk.

 So, if you currently have a puppy and are looking for a home, think about how big your pooch may get and if the home you buy will offer enough space.
+If your dog has a lot of energy and likes to run, make sure you get a big enough yard with a fence.
+See my article about Why Dogs Run Back and Forth.
 Size and space may also be important if you hope to bring more pets into your home at some point.
 See my post, Everything You Need to Know About Adopting a Rescue Dog for more tips.